ASU-EGR304-2025-F-204/ASU-EGR304-2025-F-204.github.io/docs/03-User-Needs-and Benchmarking.md

 ## Introduction

-This page documents how our team identified and prioritized user needs for a **smart home system** by benchmarking existing products and analyzing voice-of-the-customer (VOC) reviews.
+This page documents how our team identified and prioritized user needs for a smart home system by benchmarking existing products and analyzing voice-of-the-customer (VOC) reviews.
 We summarize our method, product set, extracted needs, meta-needs, and the final prioritized list that will guide our requirements.

 ## Product Mission Statement
-Our mission is to design and deliver a reliable smart home system that enhances daily living by improving **comfort, security, and energy efficiency**.
-We will analyze existing smart home products, incorporate user feedback, and leverage our team’s strengths to build an **accessible, maintainable, and user-friendly** solution that meets real-world needs.
+Our mission is to design and deliver a reliable smart home system that enhances daily living by improving comfort, security, and energy efficiency.
+We will analyze existing smart home products, incorporate user feedback, and leverage our team’s strengths to build an accessible, maintainable, and user-friendly solution that meets real-world needs.

 ## Benchmarking Method (VOC)
 We conducted benchmarking using Amazon, Best Buy, and Walmart product listings.
 Searches included terms such as “clap light smart lamp,” “smart blinds motorized window shade,” “robot vacuum mop lidar,” “wifi doorbell smart camera,” and “programmable HVAC thermostat.”
-For each product, we selected those with a high volume of reviews and examined both positive (4–5★) and negative (1–2★) feedback.
+For each product, we selected those with a high volume of reviews and examined both positive and negative feedback.
 Common themes were extracted from the reviews and translated into user need statements.
 Each need was categorized as explicit (directly stated) or latent (implied by user expectations).
 These needs were then grouped into categories, summarized with meta-needs, and prioritized by frequency, impact, and team judgment.

 ## Benchmarked Products (overview)